grogers99/IREB-ToDoApp-Test/memory-bank/projectbrief.md

 # Project Brief: IREB ToDo Application

 ## Project Overview
-A modern, responsive ToDo application built with pure HTML, CSS, and JavaScript.
-This project demonstrates clean architecture, modern web development practices, and user-centered design principles.
+This is a project to prototype solutions for a ToDo application, that also serves to explore AI-assisted software development practices and requirements engineering.
+It aims to develop a modern, responsive application built that demonstrates clean architecture, modern web development practices, and user-centered design principles.

 ## Core Requirements